-Avoid sleeping on your back if you’re prone to lower back pain, as this position escalates any discomfort.
-If you struggle with spinal pain, protect this body part by propping it up with a soft cushion or pillow.
+Avoid sleeping on your back if you’re prone to lower back pain, as this position elevates discomfort.
+If you struggle with spinal pain, protect this body part by propping it up with a pillow.

 How to Remain Sleeping on the Back

 Some generic factors apply to your sleep-shifting habits.
 Gender is the most common explanation, as females change positions less often than males.
-Regardless of gender, we fidget more as we age.
+We also fidget more as we age.